Chaduke/libsgd_examples/README.md

 	**For Python: (quickest route to get started)**

-	Install Python 3.12 or higher. (will probably work with older versions but I've only tested so far with 3.12.5) then do this:
+	Install Python 3.12 or higher. (will probably work with older versions but I've only tested so far with 3.12.5)
+	Make sure you check off the option during the install to add Python to your PATH environment variable.

+	then do this:
 	```sh
 	pip install libsgd
 	```